adaltas/node-nikita/src/write/yaml.coffee.md

 The `write_yaml` function rely on the `write` function and accept all of its options.
-It introduces the `merge` option which instruct to read the destination file if it exists and merge its parsed object with the one provided in the `content` option.
+It introduces the `merge` option which instruct to read the target file if it exists and merge its parsed object with the one provided in the `content` option.

 ## Options

 *   `append`
-    Append the content to the destination file.
-If destination does not exist, the file will be created.
+    Append the content to the target file.
+If target does not exist, the file will be created.
 When used with the `match` and `replace` options, it will append the `replace` value at the end of the file if no match if found and if the value is a string.